bzigterman/bzigterman.github.io/resume.md

 2014: Reporting Intern, **The Beaver County Times**, Beaver, PA

-- Write 1–2 articles each week
+- Wrote 1–2 articles each week
-- Report on a wide range of community news
+- Reported on a wide range of community news
-- Summarize police reports
+- Summarized police reports

 2011–14: Head Copy Editor, **The Chicago Maroon**